bmwcarit/joynr/wiki/jee.md

 the backends to be used, e.g. `gbid1,gbid2`.
 * `MqttModule.PROPERTY_MQTT_BROKER_URIS` - use this to configure the URLs for the backends identified by `ConfigurableMessagingModule.PROPERTY_GBIDS`.
-If used, the number of configured broker-uris must be equal to the number of configured gbids.
+If used, the number of configured broker-uris must be equal to the number of configured GBIDs.
 E.g. `tcp://mqtt.mycompany.net:1883,tcp://mqtt.othercompany.net:1883`.

 #### Conditionally required Properties in case of HTTP based communication